david32145/nodejs-reflect-metadata/README.md

 1. Config you environment;
 2. Git clone `git clone https://github.com/david32145/nodejs-reflect-metadata` ;
 3. Run `yarn install` or `npm install` for install dependencies;
-4. Run `yarn migration:up` or `npm run migration:up` for up database migrations;
-5. Copy .env.example to .env and fill with your config.
+4. Copy .env.example to .env and fill with your config.
 Below an example of `.env` ;

 ``` env
 DB_HOST=localhost